CoContacts FAQ: the official guide

 Q. May I pay annually instead of monthly?

 Yes, you can pay for 12 months in advance, instead of monthly.
 The pricing is the same in total as paying monthly.
-If you’d like to pay this way, please email us at support@CoContacts.com with your administrator email address as well as your preference of credit card vs. PayPal …and we’ll arrange this for you.
+If you’d like to pay this way, please select your preferred billing period under your CoContacts admin dashboard.

 Q. How does CoContacts count “users” (”collaborators”)?

-Users are everyone that you have invited to share labels / contact groups (we refer to such users as “collaborators”), plus yourself.
-So, for example, within a 10-user tier, you can invite 9 people to share your groups.
-In a G Suite environment, the total collaborators includes everyone who si either sharing or is shared on at least one shared group.
+Users are everyone that you have invited to share labels (we refer to such users as “collaborators”), plus yourself.
+So, for example, within a 10-user tier, you can invite 9 people to share your labels.
+In a G Suite environment, the total collaborators includes everyone who is either sharing or is shared on at least one shared label.

 Good news: you get to choose who you invite to use CoContacts, and only those you invite are counted amongst the “collaborators”, so you will only pay for the users you choose to invite.
-(As well, to make it easier for you to conveniently invite only a portion of your users, CoContacts supports adding a Google Group as a user … so for example if you have 500 first year teachers at a school and they are already in a Google Group called email@example.com then you can tell CoContacts to invite firstname.lastname@example.org to a shared Google Contacts group called “Year One Parents” rather than having to invite every teacher individually to the group.)
+(As well, to make it easier for you to conveniently invite only a portion of your users, CoContacts supports adding a Google Label as a user … so for example if you have 500 first year teachers at a school and they are already in a Google Label called firstname.lastname@example.org then you can tell CoContacts to invite email@example.com to a shared Google Contacts label called “Year One Parents” rather than having to invite every teacher individually to the label.)

-Q. What happens if I exceed the number of users or contacts or groups I’m entitled to?
+Q. What happens if I exceed the number of users or contacts or labels I’m entitled to?

 CoContacts automatically adjusts your billing tier up or down based on your usage (you can view the pricing tiers at http://cocontacts.com/pricing.html), so if you exceed any of the limits of your current tier, there is no interruption at all in service.
 The price doesn’t change until your next billing cycle (so you can test the next tier up at no charge for up to a month.)